 - Pregnancy or breast-feeding.
 Women who are pregnant or breast-feeding need additional fluids to stay hydrated.
 Large amounts of fluid are used especially when nursing.
 The Institute of Medicine recommends that pregnant women drink about 10 cups (2.3 liters) of fluids daily and women who breast-feed consume about 13 cups (3.1 liters ) of fluids a day.

 Beyond the tap: Other sources of water

 You don't need to rely only on what you drink to meet your fluid needs.
 What you eat also provides a significant portion of your fluid needs.
 On average, food provides about 20 percent of total water intake.
 For example, many fruits and vegetables, such as watermelon and spinach, are 90 percent or more water by weight.

 In addition, beverages such as milk and juice are composed mostly of water.
 Even beer, wine and caffeinated beverages — such as coffee, tea or soda — can contribute, but these should not be a major portion of your daily total fluid intake.
 Water is still your best bet because it's calorie-free, inexpensive and readily available.

 Staying safely hydrated

-Generally if you drink enough fluid so that you rarely feel thirsty and produce 1.5 liters (6.3 cups) or more of colorless or light yellow urine a day, your fluid intake is probably adequate.
+Generally, if you drink enough fluid so that you rarely feel thirsty and your urine is colorless or light yellow — and measures about 6.3 cups (1.5 liters) or more a day if you were to keep track — your fluid intake is probably adequate.
 If you're concerned about your fluid intake or have health issues, check with your doctor or a registered dietitian.
 He or she can help you determine the amount of water that's right for you.